jtebert/covid-interactive/README.md

 Open the interactive graph in the browser, probably at [localhost:8050](http://127.0.0.1:8050/)

+I used [these instructions](https://dash.plotly.com/deployment) to deploy to Heroku.

 ## License

 This project is available under the [MIT license](LICENSE.md).